heyspacebuck/SMOL/programmer.md

 The ATTiny10 at the heart of the SMOL can't be programmed like other ATTiny ICs.
 Instead of the normal 6-wire SPI (Serial Programming Interface) protocol, the ATTiny4/5/9/10 family use the 5-wire TPI (Tiny Programming Interface) protocol.
 Tutorials on working with TPI are relatively scarce.
 If you have a [Fischl USBasp](https://www.fischl.de/usbasp/) (or a knockoff that still supports low-clock-speed programming), you can write and upload your AVR program within the Arduino IDE by [following this landmark tutorial by Johnson Davies](http://www.technoblogy.com/show?1YQY).
 If you don't have USBasp, you can still upload compiled programs using this [very clever, very janky Arduino sketch](http://junkplusarduino.blogspot.com/p/attiny10-resources.html).
 Atmel Studio *should* work as an IDE but I haven't had any luck yet—contact me if you figure it out!

 No matter what software you use, you'll need some additional hardware to connect your SMOL and your computer.
-On SMOL revision 6 (and rev. 6b), the five TPI signals are routed to the five copper fingers, with a 50 mil (1.27 mm) pitch.
-On SMOL rev. 6b specifically, there are non-plated through-holes (NPTH) to help align the programmer and the SMOL fingers.
+On SMOL revision 7, the five TPI signals are routed to the five copper fingers, with a 50 mil (1.27 mm) pitch.
+There is a pair of non-plated through-holes (NPTH) to help align the programmer and the SMOL fingers.

 ## The least-bad programmer thus far